 My goal is to educate 10 million people, hence why I’m on your podcast to really educate 10 million people.
 And I feel like that 10 million represented 10 million people each year who experienced domestic violence in the United States alone.
 We recognize that less than 20% of domestic violence shelters make accommodations for pets.
 So we need more resources available for survivors with pets.
 I don’t want any survivor today in 2024 to leave their pet with an abuser when we have provision for them through pet boarding facilities and pet fosters across the US.

 Charity Matters: What fuels you to keep doing this work?

-Charity Matters: What life lessons have you learned since beginning Tracy’s Dogs?
+Charity Matters: What life lessons have you learned from this experience?

 Orazie Cook: I believe in the community and I believe in partnership.
 I’ve worked around the world, I worked in public health for over 20 years.
 I think I’ve continued learning about myself.
 I never thought I would be this leader or thought I would be on a podcast.
 I wasn’t a social media person before the foundation.
 My life is pretty private.